steqeq/0000/README.md

 ```
 The gpg key might change, so it may need to be updated when installing a new release.
 If the key signature verification is failed while update, please re-add the key from
 ROCm apt repository.
-The current rocm.gpg.key is not avialable in a standard key ring
+The current rocm.gpg.key is not available in a standard key ring
 distribution, but has the following sha1sum hash:

 f7f8147431c75e505c58a6f3a3548510869357a6  rocm.gpg.key